 Ready for Recovery?

-We at Immersion Recovery Center understand that some of you reading this are still using.
+We at The Immersion Program understand that some of you reading this are still using.
 That much of this may be foreign to you, because you have not been introduced to addiction recovery.
 If that is the case, we are here to help.
 At our 12-step Immersion treatment facility, we can teach you how to live through the guiding principles of the steps.
 Please contact us today to begin the journey.

 CALL US NOW AT (888) 693-1604 TO FIND OUT HOW WE CAN HELP